geoserver/geoserver/doc/en/user/source/webadmin/data/stores.rst

 Stores
 ======

 A store connects to a data source that contains raster or vector data.
-A data source can be a file or group of files such as a table in a database, a single file (such as a shapefile), or a directory (such as Vector Product Format library).
-The store construct is used so that connection parameters are defined once, rather than for each piece of data in a source.
+A data source can be a file or group of files, a table in a database, a single raster file, or a directory, for example a Vector Product Format library.
+Using the store construct means that connection parameters are defined once, rather than for each piece of data in a source.
 As such, it is necessary to register a store before loading any data.

 .. figure:: ../images/data_stores.png
    :align: center

    *Stores View*

 While there are many potential formats for data source, there are only four types of stores.
 For raster data, a store can be a file.
 For vector data, a store can be a file, database, or server.

 .. list-table::
    :widths: 15 85